PNGwriter Quick Reference Manual

 }

 This would plot a red dot (1 pixel) in the lower-left corner of the image, on a white background.
-The file created will be called "out.png".
+The file created will be called "out.png", and will be 200 pixels wide and 300 pixels tall.

 It is important to remember that all functions that accept an argument of type "const char *" will also accept "char *".
 This is done so you can have a changing filename (to make many PNG images in series with a different name, for example), and to allow you to use string type objects which can be easily turned into const char * (if theString is an object of type string, then it can be used as a const char * by calling theString.c_str()).